GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex5_evaluating_assemblies.md

 Here we see some of the same information, but we also get some information regarding how well our job used the resources we allocated to it.
 You can see here that my CPU and memory usage was not particularly efficient, in hindsight I could have request a lot less RAM and still had the job run to completion.

-CPU efficiency is harder to be certain of as it impacted by the behaviour of the program.
+CPU efficiency is harder to interpret as it can be impacted by the behaviour of the program.
 For example, mapping tools like `bowtie` and `BBMap` can more or less use all of their threads, all of the time and achieve nearly 100% efficiency.
 More complicated processes, like those performed in `SPAdes` go through periods of multi-thread processing and periods of single-thread processing, drawing the average efficiency down.

 ---

 ### Evaluate the assemblies

 Evaluating the quality of a raw metagenomic assembly is quite a tricky process.
-Since, by definition, our community is amixture of different organisms, the genomes from some of these organisms assemble better than those of others.
-Is is possible to have an assembly that looks 'bad' by tranditional metrics that still yields high-quality genomes from individual species, and the converse is also true.
+Since, by definition, our community is a mixture of different organisms, the genomes from some of these organisms assemble better than those of others.
+It is possible to have an assembly that looks 'bad' by traditional metrics that still yields high-quality genomes from individual species, and the converse is also true.

 A few quick checks I recommend are to see how many contigs or scaffolds your data were assembled into, and then see how many contigs or scaffolds you have above a certain minimum length threshold.
 We will use `seqmagick` for performing the length filtering, and then just count sequence numbers using `grep`.